aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/constant_lookup_path.md

 ### Constant Look up Path

 Constants have lexical scope.
-What that means is that Constants are available to a method call if they are defined in the enclosing module or the inheritance heirarchy of the class where the constant is referenced.
+What this means is that Constants are available to a method call if they are defined in the enclosing module or the inheritance heirarchy of the class where the constant is referenced.

 Overall, the constant look up path is weird because, unlike the method look up path, it does not depend on the calling object.
-Rather it depends on where Ruby first finds the Constant reference expression.
+Rather it depends on where in the code Ruby first finds the Constant reference expression.

 Let's put a Constant in the class, in the superclass, in the module and test which one has precedence: